 By October 1989, CBN University had grown from a School of Communication & the Arts to seven professional schools with nearly 800 students.
 On January 1, 1990, in recognition of this growth, the board of trustees voted to change the name of CBN University to Regent University.
 A "regent" is one who represents a king in his absence.
 For Regent University, a regent is one who represents Christ, our Sovereign, in whatever sphere of the life he or she may be called to serve Him.

-Today, more than 5,900 students earn associate's, bachelor's, master's and doctoral degrees at the school's campus in Virginia Beach, Virginia, or via online learning.
-Our student body represents over 65 countries; and approximately 16,000 alumni are making an impact in all sectors around the world.
+Today, more than 8,630 students earn associate's, bachelor's, master's and doctoral degrees at the school's campus in Virginia Beach, Virginia, or via online learning.
+Our student body represents 75 countries; and over 21,000 alumni are making an impact in all sectors around the world.

 Our academic programs are as rigorous as they are rewarding.
 Regent student teams regularly win national competitions in their fields of study, and our alumni have been honored for professional achievements in their disciplines.

 Likewise, Regent campus buildings, designed within an architectural master plan, reflect a commitment to our nation's colonial heritage but are also equipped with the latest educational technologies.

 Certainly, the distinct mission of Regent has drawn students, administrators, and distinguished faculty and guest lecturers from around the world to contribute to its fulfillment.
 Regent employs 155 full-time and some 500 adjunct faculty, including former Attorney General John Ashcroft, a Distinguished Professor of Law and Government and Admiral Vern Clark (ret.), former Chief of Naval Operations, a Distinguished Professor of Leadership and Government.
 Review Regent University Facts for a closer look at the accomplishments and prominence Regent University shares with schools many times our age.